wummel/vagrant-virtualbox-debian-base/README.md

 This script will:

- 1. download and verify the latest `Debian 8 "Jessie"` CD image
+ 1. download and verify the latest `Debian 9 "Stretch"` CD image
  2. ... do some magic to turn it into a vagrant box file
- 3. output `debian-jessie-i386.box` or `debian-jessie-amd64.box`
+ 3. output `debian-stretch-i386.box` or `debian-stretch-amd64.box`

 ## Requirements